 - Introduction to Early Childhood Curriculum

 - Child Growth and Development

 *Black students who meet monthly requirements and expectations

-**Classes will be asynchronous with live zoom instruction (at the discretion of the Instructor)
+**Classes will be online with live zoom instruction

 This program is funded by the Dream Keeper Initiative and San Francisco Office of Economic & Workforce Development (OEWD).